TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms April marks 12th consecutive month of record warmth for globe AROUND NOAA // Arctic set for record-breaking melt this summer Blog: Remembering the tornado outbreaks of 2011 Warming due to carbon dioxide jumped by half in 25 years
+Enter Search Terms April marks 12th consecutive month of record warmth for globe AROUND NOAA // Scientists discover largest sponge known during deep-sea exploration Arctic set for record-breaking melt this summer Blog: Remembering the tornado outbreaks of 2011

 *   About our agency
 *   News and features